FAMILY MEDIATION IN PORTUGAL

-In the case of a cross-border dispute, which makes it impossible to have face-to-face sessions, it is possible to use the videoconferencing systems to facilitate mediation.
+In the case of a cross-border dispute, which makes it impossible to have face-to-face sessions, mediation can take place by videoconference.

-In Portugal, mediators from other Member States can not only register to be included in the list of family mediators compiled by the Ministry of Justice (which includes public and private mediators), but they can also be selected for the list of public family mediators (by public tender).
+In Portugal, mediators from other Member States can register to be included in the list of family mediators compiled by the Ministry of Justice (which includes public and private mediators), and they can also be selected for the list of public family mediators (by public tender).
 In both cases, this will be on the same conditions as those applicable to national mediators.

 In Portugal, co-mediation is allowed, both in the public system and in the private mediation system.
 Co-mediation can take place by choice of the parties, or at the suggestion of the mediator, if he/she believes this is the best approach for the case.

-Please visit the DGPJ website for: the link for national mediation legislation; the link to access the list of public and private family mediators; the link to access information on family mediation and mediation in general.
+Please visit the DGPJ website for links to: national legislation on mediation; the list of public and private family mediators; information on family mediation and mediation in general.